Local Focus Interview (LFI) Guide for Police Interviews

 If you’re applying to a local detachment, it’s even more important to know the area, the people, and the issues that affect them.

-What They’re Looking for in an OPP Local Focus Interview
+What They’re Looking for in a Local Focus Interview

 Let’s break it down into what really matters in this interview: